 3. Update Network Driver using Driver Easy

-Outdated or corrupt Network drivers are the most common cause of Could not connect to Steam Network issue.
+Outdated or corrupt Network drivers are the most common causes of this problem.
 You can also update the drivers manually without using any third-party software.
 But, I suggest using Driver Easy as it eases out the procedure.
 Follow these steps in order to resolve the issue:

 Step-1: Download and install Driver Easy on your computer.

 Step-2: Launch Driver Easy and click on the Scan Now button.
 Driver Easy will then diagnose your computer and detect any problematic drivers.